Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Experimental Setup

 \section{Experimental Setup}

 We use all publicly available legal-specific pre-trained models from Hugging Face.
 To ensure fair comparison, we adopt the training configuration introduced by \citet{chalkidis2022lexglue} for the LEDGAR and UNFAIR-ToS datasets: a learning rate of $3\text{e-}5$ for all nine encoder-base models and $1\text{e-}5$ for the encoder-large model PoL-BERT \cite{henderson2022pile}, consistent with the setting used for \texttt{RoBERTa-large}.
 All models are trained for up to 20 epochs with a batch size of 8, using early stopping with a patience of 3 based on development set performance.
 For UNFAIR-ToS, we use a maximum sequence length of 128, as in \citet{chalkidis2022lexglue}.
 However, we disable mixed-precision training (i.e., set fp16=False) to ensure stable training, which results in longer training times compared to \citet{chalkidis2022lexglue}.
 For LEDGAR, we reduce the maximum sequence length to 128 (from 512 used in \citet{chalkidis2022lexglue}) to save computational resources and training time.
 This adjustment is necessary because, as discussed above, fp16 is disabled to ensure stable training, which leads to longer training times, and the LEDGAR dataset contains over 80k sentences, which is large.
 We observe only a marginal performance drop (0.1-0.4\%), which we consider acceptable for efficiency.
 Each model is trained five times with different random seeds (1-5), and we report the test results of the best seed, following \citet{chalkidis2022lexglue} for a fair baseline comparison.
 For the LEXDEMOD dataset, we follow the setup proposed by \citet{sancheti2022agent}, using a learning rate of $2\text{e-}5$ for all encoder-based legal-specific models, including PoL-BERT, consistent with their configuration for \texttt{RoBERTa-large}.
 We use a batch size of 8 and apply early stopping with a patience of 3.
 The maximum sequence length is set to 256, as in \citet{sancheti2022agent}.
 Each model is trained five times with different random seeds, and we report the average test performance across the three best seeds, following \citet{sancheti2022agent} for a fair baseline comparison.
+For decoder-based generalist and legal-specific models, the parameters remain the same.
+However, for the LEDGAR dataset, the number of epochs for models such as Mistral, AdaptLLM, and SaulLM is reduced to 3 instead of 20 due to the long training time (22-24 hours per model).
+This adjustment is made because fp16 is disabled for stable training, and it is necessary for LEDGAR due to its large model size and the resource constraints.
+In addition to encoder-decoder based legal-specific model (LexT5), we adopt instruction-based fine-tuning, which aligns better with encoder-decoder models \cite{wang2023aligning}.
+This approach pairs natural language prompts with clause inputs, enabling the model to generate the appropriate label(s) as output.
+The instruction templates used are listed in Figure \ref{Appendix_Figure2}.
+For UNFAIR-ToS, we directly use the prompt from \citet{chalkidis2023chatgpt}, originally designed for zero-shot prompting.
+For LEXDEMOD and LEDGAR, we design our own prompts inspired by that style.
 We evaluate model performance using micro-F1 ($\mu$-F1) and macro-F1 (m-F1) to account for class imbalance.
 Additionally, we report the arithmetic mean with standard deviation for micro-F1 ($\mu$-F1) and macro-F1 (m-F1) across tasks.
 All experiments are conducted on a single NVIDIA V100 GPU.
-Although the datasets are already publicly available, we will release our code and evaluation scripts to support full reproducibility.